-- The Purple Ascent features a luxury design and looks very nice without a bed frame.
+- Its luxury design looks very nice without a bed frame.

-Read the full Purple Ascent Adjustable Base review
+Read our full Purple Ascent Adjustable Base review.

 The Purple Ascent is a supportive adjustable base with a beautiful design.
 Click the button for the best deal.

-Many snorers find that slightly elevating their head at night reduces pressure on their airways, which makes it easier to breathe freely and cuts down on snoring.
-This can profoundly improve a snorer’s sleep.
-It can also improve the sleep of a snorer’s partner, since they’re less likely to be disturbed by the sound of snoring.
+Many snorers find that slightly elevating their head at night reduces pressure on their airways, which makes it easier to breathe freely and reduces the risk of sleep apnea.
+It can also improve the sleep of a snorer’s partner, since they’re less likely to be disturbed by the noise.